cvamsikrishna11/devops-fully-automated/README.md

     - Configure anonymus access: Select Disable anonymus access
     - Click on Finish

-1)  #### Creating a new maven repository for project:
+2)  #### Creating a new maven repository for project:
-    - SSH into Nexus server
-    - Execute `sudo cat /opt/nexus/sonatype-work/nexus3/admin.password`'
-    - Copy the default password
-    - Now login into Nexus console with the username: admin & password (copied from the SSH above)
+    - Once login to the Nexus server, click on Settings icon --> Repository --> Repositories
+    - Click on Create repository
+    - Select maven2(group)
+    - Name: maven_project
+    - Scroll-down to Group section & select all the available repositories (maven-snapshots, maven-public, maven-releases, maven-central) as members
+    Hint: You can select one repo at a time and click on > symbol to add the repo as group member.
-    - Once signed in fill the below details in the setup wizard
+    - Once all the repositories are added to the group, click on Create repository
-    - New password: admin
-    - Confirm password: admin
-    - Configure anonymus access: Select Disable anonymus access
-    - Click on Finish

-9) Open a New Tab on your browser for Grafana also if you've not done so already.
+### Ansible setup

+Nothing to be done for the Ansible setup as the jenkins server already created with the ansible instllation and the deployment servers have the required ansadmin users for the deployment.

+### Prometheus setup

+Copy your Jenkins Public IP Address and paste on the browser = http:://PrometheusServerExternalIP:9090

+Note: Prometheus setup is also full automated, so just verifying the health of servers are required

+1)  #### Checking targets health:
+    - Once prometheus accessed --> Status --> Targets (for the health checkup)
+    - Once prometheus accessed --> Status --> Configuration (for the config file verification)

+### Grafana setup

-    - Copy your Grafana Instance Public IP and put on the browser with port 3000 e.g "GrafanaPublic:3000"
+Copy your Jenkins Public IP Address and paste on the browser = http:://GrafanaServerExternalIP:3000

+1)  #### Setting up username & password:
     - Once the UI Opens pass the following username and password
         - Username: **admin**
         - Password: **admin**
         - New Username: **admin**
         - New Password: **admin**
         - Save and Continue

+2) #### Adding Datasource as Prometheus:
     - Once you get into Grafana, follow the below steps to Import a Dashboard into Grafana to visualize your Infrastructure/App Metrics
         - Click on "Configuration/Settings" on your left
         - Click on "Data Sources"